 Secondly, it will be down to the power of the pump.
 The height required and flow needed for your water feature will be the main consideration factors.

 The pump head, in the measurement of meters, will be how high the water from the pump can reach.
 And the maximum flow rate, in the measurement of liters per hour or gallons per hour, will be how much water the pump can supply.

-See the “maximum” before flow rate?
+See the “maximum” before “flow rate”?
 This is under the influence of both the power from the solar panel and the height you required.
 The higher you need, the lower the flow rate.

 We recommend a 10%-15% leeway for your pump to account for both the solar panel as well as the overall maintenance of the system.
-Keeping a water pump under its maximum operation stress can keep it working for longer period.
+Keeping a water pump under its maximum operation stress can keep it working for a longer period.

-Thirdly, as some of you might install your water feature outdoor, falling leaves or insects could block water entering your pump.
+Thirdly, as some of you might install your water feature outdoor, falling leaves or insects could block water from entering your pump.
 Insufficient water or even dry running is critical to the safety of the pump as the motor requires the water for cooling.

 If a filter is needed, the flow rate required for the filter to reach its effectiveness should be in the consideration mix as well.
 Inadequate or excess flow rate through the filter could lead to ineffective filtering or filter damage.